masseydigital/audiostream/WebAndAppGroup/Website/readme.txt

 Modules: Install the following with "npm install moduleName"

-express //for directory organization socket.io //for realtime server communication to webpage jplayer //for potential audio player colors //cosmetics for command prompt
+express //for directory organization colors //cosmetics for command prompt

 Running the node local server: